Nikkei gains ahead of Fed, fails to break 9,000

 But the yen is much higher now, hitting a seven-month high of 77.651 yen against the dollar on Thursday.
 That compares with a level of around 95 yen to the dollar in the three months after the first QE and around 80-84 yen for the same period after the second round.

-The Nikkei is up 6.4 percent so far this year, underperforming a 14.2 percent rise in the U.S. S&P 500 and a 11.6 percent gain in the pan-European STOXX Europe 600.
+The Nikkei is up 6.4 percent so far this year, underperforming a 14.2 percent rise in the U.S. S&P 500 .INX and a 11.6 percent gain in the pan-European STOXX Europe 600 .

 "(The QE3) will be good for the global economy, obviously for United States in particular.
 The market will be in the phase of the so-called 'risk-on' again," said Hidehiro Tomioka, head of equity investment at Manulife Asset Management in Tokyo.